• Home

 Heart-shaped

 A heart-shaped face has prominent cheekbones and a narrow chin and forehead.
-The best frames for this face shape have a wider bottom and narrow top.
+The best frames for this face shape have a wider bottom and a narrow top.
 This mimics the shape of the face.
 Good styles include cat-eye or butterfly frames.

 Diamond